ftjuh/ePaper-writer/README.md

 ## Usage

-1. Install these Arduino libraries: ESPAsyncWebServer, GxEPD2, PNGdec, U8g2_for_Adafruit_GFX, qrcode
+1. Install these Arduino libraries: ESPAsyncWebServer; GxEPD2; PNGdec; U8g2_for_Adafruit_GFX; qrcode
 2. Important: the qrcode library has a naming conflict with a qrcode.h from the ESP32 core.
 Follow [these instructions](https://github.com/ricmoo/QRCode/issues/35#issuecomment-1179311130) to solve the conflict.
 You will need to restart the Arduino IDE afterwards.
 3. Make sure you have a working SPIFFS partition on your device.
-Run the examples from the SPIFFS folder if in doubt.
+Run the examples from the SPIFFS library folder if in doubt.
 4. Connect your e-paper to your ESP32 and make sure it works as expected by running the GxEPD2 GFX examples.
 5. Load the sketch and adapt the config section at the top of the source code with your e-paper configuration, Wifi credentials, and preferred fonts. *Note*: some newer u8g2 fonts need an updated U8g2_for_Adafruit_GFX.h, see source code for details.
 6. Upload the sketch to your ESP32.